jnozzi/cocoadev.com/markdown/NSArrayControllerData.md

 }

 But from the balance method I cannot reach the previous Transaction Object.
-So I think what I want should be implemented in a General/NSArrayController subclass.
+So I think what I want should be implemented in a NSArrayController subclass.

 Does anyone have an idea about it ?